khaled308/dsa/README.md

 * Remove Duplicates from Sorted Array
 * move all zeros to end of array
 * find sub array with given sum
+* rotate array by one
+* rotate array by given number

 ## Math
 * sum of digits of a number